kyverno/website/content/en/docs/Troubleshooting/_index.md

 kubectl delete  mutatingwebhookconfiguration kyverno-resource-mutating-webhook-cfg
 ```

-Note that these two webhook configurations are used for resources, and other Kyverno webhooks are for internal operations and typically do not need to be deleted.
+Note that these two webhook configurations are used for resources.
+Other Kyverno webhooks are for internal operations and typically do not need to be deleted.

 2. Restart Kyverno

-Either delete the Kyverno pods or scale then down and then up.
-For example, for an installation with 3 replicas use:
+Either delete the Kyverno Pods or scale the Deployment down to zero and then up.
+For example, for an installation with three replicas use:

 ```sh
 kubectl scale deploy kyverno -n kyverno --replicas 0